unosquare/tubular/README.md

 ### Package containing only the server-side stuff

-The same Nuget contains .NET452 and .NETCoreApp1.0 versions.
+The same Nuget contains .NET452 and .NETStandard 1.6 targets.

 <pre>
 PM> Install-Package Tubular.ServerSide